Autodesk (NASDAQ:ADSK) Stock Rating Reaffirmed by The Goldman Sachs Group

-The Goldman Sachs Group reissued their sell rating on shares of Autodesk (NASDAQ:ADSK – Get Rating) in a research note published on Tuesday morning.
-The Goldman Sachs Group currently has a $220.00 target price on the software company’s stock, down from their previous target price of $250.00.
+The Goldman Sachs Group restated their sell rating on shares of Autodesk (NASDAQ:ADSK – Get Rating) in a research report report published on Tuesday.
+The Goldman Sachs Group currently has a $220.00 price target on the software company’s stock, down from their prior price target of $250.00.

-In other Autodesk news, CFO Deborah Clifford sold 3,953 shares of Autodesk stock in a transaction on Wednesday, March 9th.
-The shares were sold at an average price of $202.71, for a total value of $801,312.63.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, CAO Stephen W. Hope sold 197 shares of Autodesk stock in a transaction on Tuesday, January 11th.
-The stock was sold at an average price of $260.47, for a total transaction of $51,312.59.
+In other Autodesk news, CAO Stephen W. Hope sold 197 shares of the firm’s stock in a transaction dated Tuesday, January 11th.
+The shares were sold at an average price of $260.47, for a total value of $51,312.59.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Deborah Clifford sold 3,953 shares of the firm’s stock in a transaction dated Wednesday, March 9th.
+The stock was sold at an average price of $202.71, for a total transaction of $801,312.63.
 The disclosure for this sale can be found here.
-Insiders sold 4,229 shares of company stock valued at $873,789 in the last three months.
-0.11% of the stock is currently owned by insiders.
+In the last three months, insiders sold 4,229 shares of company stock valued at $873,789.
+0.11% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Decatur Capital Management Inc. purchased a new position in Autodesk in the third quarter worth $1,469,000.
-Rathbone Brothers plc grew its holdings in shares of Autodesk by 28.1% during the third quarter.
-Rathbone Brothers plc now owns 400,133 shares of the software company’s stock valued at $114,106,000 after buying an additional 87,692 shares during the last quarter.
-Exchange Traded Concepts LLC grew its holdings in shares of Autodesk by 530.6% during the fourth quarter.
-Exchange Traded Concepts LLC now owns 130,995 shares of the software company’s stock valued at $36,834,000 after buying an additional 110,223 shares during the last quarter.
-Taylor Wealth Management Partners grew its holdings in shares of Autodesk by 9.0% during the third quarter.
-Taylor Wealth Management Partners now owns 11,439 shares of the software company’s stock valued at $3,262,000 after buying an additional 940 shares during the last quarter.
-Finally, Morgan Stanley grew its holdings in shares of Autodesk by 4.7% during the third quarter.
-Morgan Stanley now owns 674,197 shares of the software company’s stock valued at $192,261,000 after buying an additional 30,496 shares during the last quarter.
-88.07% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently bought and sold shares of the company.
+MainStreet Investment Advisors LLC raised its stake in shares of Autodesk by 0.4% during the third quarter.
+MainStreet Investment Advisors LLC now owns 8,022 shares of the software company’s stock valued at $2,288,000 after acquiring an additional 33 shares in the last quarter.
+Twin Focus Capital Partners LLC raised its stake in shares of Autodesk by 4.2% during the third quarter.
+Twin Focus Capital Partners LLC now owns 826 shares of the software company’s stock valued at $236,000 after acquiring an additional 33 shares in the last quarter.
+Keudell Morrison Wealth Management raised its stake in shares of Autodesk by 1.8% during the third quarter.
+Keudell Morrison Wealth Management now owns 1,953 shares of the software company’s stock valued at $557,000 after acquiring an additional 35 shares in the last quarter.
+Total Clarity Wealth Management Inc. raised its stake in shares of Autodesk by 1.1% during the third quarter.
+Total Clarity Wealth Management Inc. now owns 3,235 shares of the software company’s stock valued at $923,000 after acquiring an additional 35 shares in the last quarter.
+Finally, AdvisorNet Financial Inc raised its stake in shares of Autodesk by 35.6% during the third quarter.
+AdvisorNet Financial Inc now owns 137 shares of the software company’s stock valued at $39,000 after acquiring an additional 36 shares in the last quarter.
+88.07% of the stock is owned by hedge funds and other institutional investors.

 About Autodesk (Get Rating)